-\textbf{Structural-focus: }The path followed by this archetype focuses first on designing and structuring the room with walls, thus, shaping the visual patterns, chambers, and corridors to give a clear space for adding goals with enemies and treasures.
-The sequence is denoted with a green arrow in Figure \ref{fig:finalPaths}, and following the sequence \{0\textgreater8\textgreater3\textgreater7\}.
+The path followed by this archetype focuses first on designing the architecture of the room with walls.
+Through this, the design focuses on shaping the visual patterns, chambers, and corridors to give a clear space for adding goals and objectives with enemies and treasures.
+The sequence is denoted with a green arrow in Figure \ref{fig:finalPaths}, and following the sequence \{0\textgreater1\textgreater2\textgreater3\}.